davideandres95/roth-with-crpd/README.md

 Code authors: Christian Graf(cgraf@juniper.net) and David de Andres(ddeandres@juniper.net)

 ## Disclaimer
-use at own risk
-[TO-DO]
+This repository is a best-effor work.
+This means that it can contain mistakes in the documentation as well as bugs in the scripts provided.
+Therefore, please use it at your own risk.

 # Table of contents
 1. Introduction and Usecase Overview
-2. Useful commands and information
-   - Virtual ethernet pairs
+   - General usecases for cRPD
+   - Why RotH
+   - RoTH deployment options
+   - Covered use cases
+2. Scenarios Overview
-3. Host Mode
+3. Pre-requisites
-   - Installing a crpd license
+   - Installing the license
-4. Networking mode
+4. Use case 1 - RotH - cRPD populates the hosts default RIB
+   - config and setup
-5. Use case descriptions
+5. Use case 2 - cRPD providing routing-knowedge to another docker-container onl
-6. Scripts documentation
+   - Use case 2 - demo scenario
+6. Use case 3 - cRPD on KVM and SR-IOV
+7. Use case 4 - build you own topology instructions
+8. Scripts and usage
-7. Known issues
+9. Known issues
+10. Useful comands and information

 ## Introduction